In our recent national bullying survey, 56% of young people said they have seen others be bullied online and 42% have felt unsafe online.

 Bullying UK, part of Family Lives, provides anti-bullying support and advice all year round to anyone who is experiencing bullying via our helpline, online advice and anti-bullying campaigns and projects.

-Hi, my name is Nishma Shah and I have worked for Bullying UK/Family Lives for 10 years.
+My name is Nishma Shah and I have worked for Bullying UK/Family Lives for 10 years.
 I have experience of working with young people on bullying issues and have been a family support worker for many years supporting anyone who has experienced bullying.
 I also write about bullying and lead on some of our anti-bullying campaigns.

 If yourself, your child or a friend frequently use the Internet, the following tips will help you minimise the chances of victimisation: